d-zone-org/d-zone/README.md

 Don't forget to rebuild `bundle.js` and re-upload the web files after updating!

 ## Design
-The game engine uses a self-designed Entity-Component-System architecture.
-This project is largely a learning experience for me, so no game libraries are used.

 The project consists of both a server and client component:

 ### Server Component
 The server runs a [Discord bot](https://www.npmjs.com/package/discord.io) which monitors the activity and user statuses in the server(s) of your choice.
 This data is sent to clients in real time via websockets.

 ### Client Component
 The client (also designed with node via browserify) runs a graphical simulation in a canvas depicting an isometric scene populated by objects and autonomous characters.
 The activity in the scene is dictated and influenced by the data received from the server component.
-Clients are able to change which Discord server they are viewing with in-game UI.
+Users are able to change which Discord server they are viewing with in-game UI.

+The game engine uses a self-designed Entity-Component-System architecture, partially inspired by [makr](https://github.com/makrjs/makr).
+This project is largely a learning experience for me, so no game libraries are used.

-Core client modules such as the renderer and input controller are loosely based on implementations found in [playground.js](http://playgroundjs.com/).
+Other modules such as the renderer and input controller are loosely based on implementations found in [playground.js](http://playgroundjs.com/).

 _Disclaimer: I cannot be held responsible for anything that happens to your computer, your server, your bot, or anything else as a result of using this package._